Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Other info on this site:

-This was the fourth (and last) annual exclusive doll for the San Diego Comic-Con
+The fourth (and so far most recent) annual exclusive doll for the San Diego Comic-Con

 International.
 Which means Jem was an official San Diego Comic-Con exclusive as much as four years in a